 DMPED reserves the right, in its sole and absolute discretion, to reject any Proposal it deems incomplete or unresponsive to the submission requirements.
+DMPED also reserves the right, in its sole and absolute discretion, to reject all Proposals and publish a new Request for Proposals for the Development Parcel at a later date.
 If Respondent's Proposal is deemed incomplete or if Respondent is not selected, then DMPED shall return Respondent's Letter of Credit.

 DMPED reserves the right to make the Selection on the basis of initial Proposals without discussions with Respondent.
-Accordingly, Respondents' initial Proposals should contain its best terms from the standpoint of the evaluation factors identified in this RFP.
+Accordingly, Respondents' initial Proposals shall contain its best terms from the standpoint of the evaluation factors identified in this RFP.
 However, DMPED also reserves the right, in its sole and absolute discretion, to conduct discussions with all, or some, of Respondents and solicit revised Proposals in order to make the Selection on the basis of such revised Proposals.